saltyfish17/Gesture-Control-Spotify/README.md

 ### Data Collection
 1. **Using `mediapipe`**:
    - Run `collect_data_mediapipe.py`.
-   - Specify gestures in the script and click the list index for each gesture during collection.
+   - Specify gestures in the script and use keyboard input to select the list index for each gesture during collection.
+   - The list can contain a maximum of 10 gestures, but to record more, remove old items.
+   - Press `c` to clear selection and `q` to quit.
 2. **Using a Trained Model**:
    - If the trained model mistakenly detects facial features, run `collect_data_keras.py` to include a separate class (`none`) for facial detection.